What Causes Alcohol Withdrawal Seizures?

 Age: Older adults may have a heightened vulnerability to alcohol withdrawal seizures due to age-related physiological changes.

-Because of the potential symptoms, tailored detox plans and vigilant monitoring are essential to avoid life-threatening seizures from alcohol withdrawal.
+Because of the potential symptoms, tailored detox plans and vigilant monitoring are essential to avoid life-threatening seizures from alcohol withdrawal and other forms of complicated withdrawal .

 Understanding Delirium Tremens aka DTs